maithgopalan/c2-dataviz-2025/content/post/lab-2/index.markdown

 * Hint 2 - You can then make month and days as ordered factors using rhe labels

-# Make Bar Plot of Total births by Weekdays
+# Make Bar Plot of Total births by Days in the week

 * Learn to play with the fill color to highlight the most salient trends